Welcome!

 We are so close to completing the Firecircle program!
 The business plan and last modules take the longest, but this program is so worth the investment as it will guide Medieval Manor’s path in the short and long term.
 If you are considering starting a new business in the tourism sector, have an Indigenous led or rural-type business, consider this program.

 If you have a group interested in having us run a workshop or hike for you at your location or ours, or are looking for some consultation regarding a planting project, by all means, contact us to arrange something.
-We do not take any deposits until we know it’s a go and can always change dates if required.
+We do not take any deposits until we know it’s a go, and we can always change dates if required.

 We currently do not generally ship live plants out of province as they are overwintered outdoors to ensure hardiness, and may therefore contain organisms not native to other places.
 Some areas near us can receive free shipping, so please inquire if you are unsure or if our website is not cooperating.